 The rate of heat transfer between a solid surface and a fluid per unit surface area per unit temperature difference.

-The convective heat transfer coefficient is dependent upon the physical properties of the fluid and the physical situation.
+The convective heat transfer coefficient depends on the fluid’s physical properties and the physical situation.
 The convective heat transfer coefficient is not a property of the fluid.
-It is an experimentally determined parameter whose value depends on all the variables influencing convection such as the surface geometry, the nature of fluid motion, the properties of the fluid, and the bulk fluid velocity.
+It is an experimentally determined parameter whose value depends on all the variables influencing convection, such as the surface geometry, the nature of fluid motion, the properties of the fluid, and the bulk fluid velocity.

 Typically, the convective heat transfer coefficient for laminar flow is relatively low compared to the convective heat transfer coefficient for turbulent flow.
 This is due to turbulent flow having a thinner stagnant fluid film layer on the heat transfer surface.

-It must be noted, this stagnant fluid film layer plays crucial role for the convective heat transfer coefficient.
-It is observed, that the fluid comes to a complete stop at the surfaceand assumes a zero velocity relative to the surface.
-This phenomenon is known as the no-slip condition and therefore, at the surface, energy flow occurs purely by conduction.
-But in the next layers both conduction and diffusion-mass movement in the molecular level or macroscopic level occurs.
-Due to the mass movement the rate of energy transfer is higher.
+It must be noted this stagnant fluid film layer plays a crucial role in the convective heat transfer coefficient.
+It is observed that the fluid comes to a complete stop at the surface and assumes a zero velocity relative to the surface.
+This phenomenon is known as the no-slip condition, and therefore, at the surface, energy flow occurs purely by conduction.
+But in the next layers, both conduction and diffusion-mass movement occur at the molecular or macroscopic levels.
+Due to the mass movement, the rate of energy transfer is higher.